Margaret de Clare, Baroness Badlesmere: Later life

 Margaret retired to the convent house of the Minorite Sisters, outside Aldgate, where the abbess Alice de Sherstede was personally acquainted with Queen Isabella, who took an interest in the convent's business affairs.
-On 13 February 1322/3, the King granted Margaret a stipend of two shillings a day for her maintenance, which was paid to her by the Sheriff of Essex.
+On 13 February 1323, the King granted Margaret a stipend of two shillings a day for her maintenance, which was paid to her by the Sheriff of Essex.
 She also received a considerable proportion of her late husband's manors for her dower.

-Edward demonstrated his good will toward Margaret again on 1 July 1324, by giving her "permission to go to her friends within the realm whither she will, provided that she be always ready to come to the king when summoned".
+Edward demonstrated his goodwill toward Margaret again on 1 July 1324, by giving her "permission to go to her friends within the realm whither she will, provided that she be always ready to come to the king when summoned".
 It appears that after then she lived at Hambleton, Rutland as it was from there that on 27 May 1325 she submitted a petition in connection with property at Chilham.

 Her son Giles obtained a reversal of his father's attainder in 1328, and succeeded by writ to the barony as the 2nd Baron Badlesmere.
-By this time Edward III had ascended the throne; however, the de facto rulers of England were Queen Isabella and her lover, Marcher Lord Roger Mortimer, 1st Earl of March (father-in-law of Margaret's daughter Elizabeth), who jointly held the Office of Regent for the new king.
-Edward II had been deposed in January 1327 and allegedly murdered in September by Mortimer's hired assassins.
-The regency of Queen Isabella and Lord Mortimer ended in October 1330 when Edward III, now nearly 18, had Mortimer hanged as a traitor and Queen Isabella exiled for the remaining 28 years of her life at Castle Rising in Norfolk.
+By this time, Edward II had been deposed in favour of his son Edward III in January 1327.

-Margaret died between 22 October 1333 and 3 January 1333/4.
+Margaret died between 22 October 1333 and 3 January 1334.